CmdrVasquess/bcplus/README.md

 ## Credits

-1. Thanks to the [GO](https://golang.org) community to provide such a nice programming environment (BC+ primarily exists because I needed a project to learn GO).
+1. Thanks to the [GO](https://golang.org) community to provide such a nice programming environment (BC+ primarily exists because I neede a project to learn GO).

 2. Frontier Development for the nice game.